72services/qlrm/ConstructorResult.md

             @ColumnResult(name="avgOrder", type=Double.class)})
     })

+## Why QLRM is better?
-The problem with that approach is, that an explicit mapping is necessary.
+The problem with that approach is, that you must declare the mapping of the fields in the constructor.
-With QLRM this is much simpler.
+With QLRM this is not necessary!